-And when Jon complained in 2016 that he hadn't seen son Collin in a year and a half, Kate came clean to Good Morning America, revealing the tween was receiving treatment for educational and social challenges.
+It was not quite four years ago he was complaining that he hadn't seen Collin in a year and a half, causing Kate to come clean to Good Morning America, revealing the tween was receiving treatment for educational and social challenges.

 "It was not even really a choice.
 It was on the advice of his doctors and it had to happen," Kate said.
 "He's plodding along.
 We are, too.
 It was necessary.
 And I'll go to the ends of the earth for the best for each one of them.
 This is the best thing to do for him right now, and so that comforts me."
 As for Jon's claims that Kate won't tell him where Collin is being treated, "I'm really focused less on what Jon has to say...I don't really pay attention to be honest."